Cardinal Health

-Cardinal Health, Inc. is an American multinational health care services company, and the 15th highest revenue generating company in the United States.
+Cardinal Health Technologies, LLC doing business as Cardinal Health, is an American multinational health care services company, and the 15th highest revenue generating company in the United States.
 Headquartered in Dublin, Ohio, the company specializes in the distribution of pharmaceuticals and medical products, serving more than 100,000 locations.
 The company also manufactures medical and surgical product, including gloves, surgical apparel, and fluid management products.
 In addition, it operates one of the largest networks of radiopharmacies in the U.S. Cardinal Health provides medical products to over 75 percent of hospitals in the United States.

 History

 Founded in 1971 as Cardinal Foods by Robert D. Walter, the company was initially a food wholesaler.
 After acquiring the Bailey Drug Company in 1979, it began whole selling drugs.
 The company went public on the NASDAQ stock exchange in 1983.

 In 1988, Walter sold Cardinal Health's food operations to Roundy's.
 From 1991 to 1996, the company's sales grew from $1.2 billion to $8.9 billion.
 The company changed its name to Cardinal Health in 1994, and became the third-largest pharmaceutical wholesaler in the United States.